 The Transactional Business Model

-Here you create a product and sell it for a one-off price as normal retail or information products would sell.
+Here you create a product and sell it for a one-off price.

-A great example of this is the tattoo education provider, InkWorkshops.
+A great example of this is the music production education provider, FaderPro.

-This business model works well for a standalone course which teaches one (or just a handful of) skills.
-Why?
+This type of video delivery works well for a standalone course that teaches one (or just a handful of) skills.

-Because you can sell one product which contains all of the information needed.
-It won’t need much (if any) updating in the future and can be sold at the end of an email sequence or targeted to a sub-section of your audience.
+Because you can sell one product that contains all of the information needed with minimal future updates.
+It can also be sold at the end of an email sequence or targeted to a subsection of your audience.

 Due to its one-off-payment nature, you can sell this at a high-ticket price, commanding high profits for each sale.
-It’s not unusual for course launches to see four or five figures in sales, either.
+It’s not unusual for course launches to see 4 or 5 figures in sales, either.

-This model is perfect if you have a one-off product, like a course or long-form film, you want to sell for high value, in addition to a more consistent income stream.
+This model is perfect if you have a one-off product, like a course or long-form film.
 Alternatively, it works well to test product ideas and see if you have an audience for them.

-If you’re looking to build more of a “platform” with a stable and recurring income, however, you should check out the next model.
+…so if you’re looking to build more of a “platform” with a stable and recurring income, you should check out the next model.

 The Subscription Video Business Model